Yadnesh02/Tableau-Electric-Vehicles-Analysis/README.md

 #### Total Vehicles by CAFV Eligibility:
 - Visualisation: Pie Chart or Donut Chart
-- Description: Illustrate the proportion of electric vehicles that are eligible for Clean Alternative Fuel Vehicle (CAFV) incentives, aiding in understanding the impact of incentives on vehicle adoption.
+- Description: Illustrate the proportion of electric vehicles that are eligible for Clean Alternative Fuel Vehicle (CAFV) incentives, understanding the impact of incentives on vehicle adoption.

 #### Total Vehicles by Model:
 - Visualisation: Grid View